 After the advising meeting, students are required to fill out an Advising Evaluation Form to provide feedback on the advising process.
-These forms must be submitted to the Academic Advisor.
-Once the Advisor has received a student’s academic file with the signature of the faculty advisor (from the faculty advisor) and the Advising Evaluation Form (from the student), the Advisor will “raise the flag” to allow the student to register.
+This form must be submitted to the Academic Advisor.
+Once the Advisor has received a student's academic file with the signature of the faculty advisor (from the faculty advisor) and the Advising Evaluation Form (from the student), the Advisor will "raise the flag" to allow the student to register.

 Many academic advising questions pertain to the "logistics" of course scheduling and registration.
 Most of these questions should be directed to the Academic Advisor instead of the faculty advisors.
 The Advisor will provide assistance on procedural questions involving registration, degree plans, graduation requirements, and the petition process.
 In addition, the Advisor will help students determine whether a particular situation should be discussed with their faculty advisor.

 Program Contact with Students

 Official notices to students concerning Environmental Engineering Program advising, curriculum, registration, graduation requirements, and policies will be made by e-mail.
 By default, official notices will be sent to your University e-mail address as listed on the student directory on the web.
 The EVEN Program cannot be responsible for information sent to abandoned e-mail addresses.
 To reiterate, the Program is required to notify you only at your University e-mail address.

 An official Environmental Engineering Program academic file will be maintained for each student by the Academic Advisor.
 This file will contain copies of official documentation related to academic history and progress.
 The Environmental Engineering Academic Advisor and faculty advisors will strive to provide you complete, timely, and accurate academic advising, but ultimately, the responsibility of meeting graduation requirements is yours.
 Consequently, you should ensure that all copies of relevant paperwork are present in your academic file and that you keep your own copies of critical information.